Pro & Con Quotes: Should Abortion Be Legal?

 “If our constitutional right to safe, legal abortion is not upheld, more than 25 million Americans of reproductive age could lose the freedom to decide when and if to have a child…

 This is not complicated or political.
 When you have bodily autonomy and the freedom to get the health care you want, need and deserve, your whole world changes and you are able to thrive…

 My abortion is a part of me, my story.
-And I have no shame that I made the best decision for myself, my family and our future.”Ylonda Gault
+And I have no shame that I made the best decision for myself, my family and our future.”-

-Willie Parker, MD, MPH, Abortion Provider and Board Chair of Physicians for Reproductive Health, wrote in his 2017 book Life’s Work: A Moral Argument for Choice:
+Willie Parker, Abortion Provider and Board Chair of Physicians for Reproductive Health, stated:

 “I remain a follower of Jesus.
 And I believe that as an abortion provider I am doing God’s work.
 I am protecting women’s rights, their human right to decide their future for themselves, and to live their lives as they see fit…